Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 - Number of entities and shadow-producing light sources on screen

 The more objects and shadows the game has to render, the harder it is on performance.
-Trees, grass, zombies, NPCs, debris, modded blocks, modded POIs, etc.
+Trees, grass, animals, zombies, NPCs, light sources, debris, decorations, modded blocks, modded POIs, etc.
 Adjust accordingly.

 ---

-# 4️⃣ Fixing Low Resolution & Blurry Textures
+# 4️⃣ Fixing Low Resolution & Blurry Textures in 7DtD

 <img width="882" height="802" alt="image" src="https://github.com/user-attachments/assets/575db94c-991c-4a9e-88da-8342450cb12a" />